maxpavlov/jQuery-File-Upload.MVC3/README.md

 Currently MVC Actions are not used to handle upload/download/delete in the demo, due to the inability for a developer to set a maxMessageLength per location if ASP.NET MVC app.
 IIS by default allows POST messages no londer then 5MB.
 This does not allow to upload large files, casting an implementation useless.
 Or, you can sacrifice security and just enable maxMessageLength for an entire site, which I personally wouldn't do.

-This given, a HttpHandler implmentation is introduced. (thanks go to [Iain Ballard](https://github.com/i-e-b/) and his ASP.NET handler-based demo.
+This given, a HttpHandler implmentation is introduced. (thanks go to [Iain Ballard](https://github.com/i-e-b/) and his ASP.NET handler-based demo).

 main.js is initialized with large-files in mind, and a thumbnails are smart enough to disaplay everything correctly, so go ahead, take a look and fork if you wish.